AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/store-data/streams/streams-manage.md

 1. In the `Manage Permissions` window, from **Selected Role**, choose the role whose permissions you want to modify.

-1. Select the permissions to grant to the selected role, and then click **Save**.
+1. Select the permissions to grant to the selected role, and then select **Save**.

 ## Add tags or metadata